wrt2dc/trellis/README.md

 Building:

  * All projects are written in Java or Clojure and require at least Java 8.
-Java code can be built with Gradle, and Clojure code can be built with Leiningen.
+All projects can be built with Gradle.